-A.B.
-Kyazze is a British-American writer and photographer.
-For 18 years she worked with humanitarian aid organisations such as Refugees International, Oxfam, Save the Children and the British Red Cross.
+More background: for 18 years A.B.
+Kyazze worked with humanitarian aid organisations such as Refugees International, Oxfam, Save the Children and the British Red Cross.
 She travelled to more than forty countries documenting humanitarian crises and efforts to rebuild or prepare for future disasters.
-Her work took her to Angola, where Into the Mouth of the Lion is set, as well as the Democratic Republic of Congo, Darfur (Sudan), Uganda, Ethiopia, Indonesia, Nepal, India and many other countries across Africa, Asia and the Balkans.
+Her work took her to Angola, the Democratic Republic of Congo, and Sudan, where her books are set, as well as Uganda, Ethiopia, Indonesia, Nepal, India, Albania, Kosovo, and many other countries across Africa, Asia and the Balkans.

 She also writes short stories, and was a founding member of the new Breakthrough Book Collective.
 Her short stories are included in the anthologies Taking Liberties and Order and Chaos (published in April and October 2023, respectively).
 “Covid in Brixton”, a light-hearted story about friendship during the time of the pandemic, was story of the month for the Byte Shorts showcase in May 2020.
 Another story, “End of Lockdown Summer”, was featured by Byte the Book in September 2020.
 “Rush Hour” and “Eduardo’s Predicament” are included in the National Flash Fiction Day Anthology 2019 and 2021 Anthologies, respectively.

 In January 2020 she started a new venture, Writing the 7 Senses, facilitating creative writing workshops for children and adults, in schools and at local festivals.
 In May 2022 she joined LEAN (the Lewisham Education Arts Network) to deliver creative writing workshops in secondary schools, and the same month she was awarded a London Borough of Culture 2022 Change Award to facilitate fifteen workshops for adults and children in schools and libraries.
 She continues to facilitate workshops for students in secondary schools and university settings.